 3. You may have to work long hours for lower pay

 When working for a company, you may have the option to set your own hours.
-Your workload is largely up to you and what feels manageable.
+Your workload is largely up to you and what feels manageable while still meeting expectations and producing agreed upon results.
 However, when it comes to working as an employee at a nonprofit organization this isn’t always true.

 Some nonprofits might ask their employees not to take any time off even during holidays like Christmas Day or Thanksgiving since these events can mean more people coming in seeking help due to financial hardships from things like low income paychecks all year round, layoffs, etc. You also might not be able to take a vacation at all.